czbiohub-sf/luminoth/README.md

 ffmpeg -i in.m4v out.mp4
 ffmpeg -i out.mp4 -vf format=gray gray.mp4`
 If you have any trouble please print `lumi command --help` example `lumi predict --help` or refer to documentation files in ./docs/tutorial/
-1. Use the first command below, To test if your bounding boxes and objects in csv file and images look right i.e align u
+1. Use the first command below, To test if your bounding boxes and objects in csv file and images look right
 2. Split data given a csv file containing path to image and bounding boxes with extreme corners of rectangles of objects with labels.
 The csv file contains xmin, xmax, ymin, ymax, label, image_id.
 Given that csv file creates 2 folders with train, val and 2 csv files with train.csv and val.csv
 3. Third command below converts different images and csv files to tensorflow record files, and depending on percentage paramter creates - train.tfrecords containing that fraction of data 1-fraction of data into val.tfrecords